ericnost/digital_conservation/README.md

 # digital_conservation
-Jupyter Notebooks for implementing `observatory` search for conservation tech terms and analyzing results
+Jupyter Notebooks for implementing `web-observatory` search for conservation tech terms and analyzing results